Little Nemo: Adventures in Slumberland: Aftermath

 After the film's release, Fujioka decided to retire from the animation business.
-TMS, having to recoup Little Nemo's losses, increased production on locally-based anime programs and became highly involved in animation for Western-based productions, including Tiny Toon Adventures, Animaniacs, and Batman.
+TMS, having to recoup Little Nemo's losses, increased production on locally based anime programs and became highly involved in animation for Western-based productions, including Tiny Toon Adventures, Animaniacs, and Batman.
 Since the early 2000s, TMS has no longer supplied animation services to Western studios due to increasingly demanding costs.
-The studio has never again attempted a project like Akira or Nemo.
 The studio still does features, but primarily films spinning off existing anime properties, which include the likes of Anpanman and Detective Conan.

 Home media

 The film was released on VHS through Hemdale Home Video, Inc. on March 2, 1993.
 Nemo became the #4 best-selling children's title of 1993, with 1.5 million copies sold.

 On October 5, 2004, Little Nemo was released on DVD through Funimation (under the Our Time Family Entertainment name, and under license from TMS, which had regained North American rights to the film after Hemdale closed).
 All of the cuts that were made in the 1992 release were restored in this DVD, bringing the runtime of the film to the full 95 minutes, resulting in the DVD being released unrated instead.
-Once again, it is dub-only.
+Only the English dub was included.

 After the title went out of print, Little Nemo could be seen selling anywhere from $80 to $200 US for a sealed copy (usually DVD) on Internet sites such as Amazon and eBay.
 Funimation's DVD was re-released as a budget title from Echo Bridge Home Entertainment on January 27, 2009, appearing commonly in department stores in low-price bargain bins.
 Then on September 20, 2011, after Echo Bridge's reissue went out of print, it was released again on DVD by Discotek Media, but that release is dub-only.
 On November 6, 2012, Discotek released a Blu-ray of the film containing the Japanese dub and original English audio tracks and included bonus features such as the pilot films from 1984 and 1987.

-On March 2, 2016, Tokyo Movie Shinsha's official YouTube channel uploaded the original 95-minute film version with English dub.
+On March 2, 2016, TMS Entertainment's official YouTube channel uploaded the original 95-minute film version with English dub.